• Patented prism technology

 See the exact range to deploy the Alpha with your new MPB (Max Point Blank).

-• Operator Manual details 600 ballistic combinations across different zeroes, zeroes, calibers, and cartridges in a compact, easy to read format.
+• Operator Manual details 600 ballistic combinations across different zeroes, zeroes, calibers, and cartridges in a compact, easy to read format that is color coordinated.

 • Size: 5″ x 5″